rfwlab/rfw/docs/articles/guide/features.md

 ## When to Use rfw

-Use rfw when you want control over output, prefer Go, or need to share code between client and server.
-While still in beta, it shows how a simple reactive model can build interactive UIs without a large JavaScript framework.
+Use **rfw** when you want full control over output, prefer Go, or need to share code seamlessly between client and server.
+It demonstrates how a simple reactive model can power interactive UIs without relying on a heavy JavaScript framework.

 @include\:ExampleFrame:{code:"/examples/components/main\_component.go", uri:"/examples/main"}